top of page

 But I do want to see it through,

-That my life will end as best as it can,
+That my life will end as best as it can.

 For it is not something to experience,

-But to ask, as a lifelong task.
+But to unmask, as the lifelong task.

 Addicting and uncertain like gambling.

-What if, even at the height of conquest,
+For at the height of conquest,

-One will not be satisfied, at best?
+I will never not be satisfied,

-And yet one's mind will not be at rest,
+My overcharged mind will not be at rest,

-Life is a story of how one came to defeat.
+Life is a story of how one came to defeat,

 We all have anvils waiting to smash us to the ground,